What could U.N. sleuths unearth at Iran's Parchin base?

 "We won't find it maybe the first time we go there," he said.
 But, "the more often we go, the higher the probability that we will pick up (traces) in some corner, at some table, in some plumbing".

-But he made clear his confidence in the sophisticated techniques at the scientists' disposal, including a new 3.8 million euro ($5 million) instrument to study tiny particles.
+But he made clear his confidence in the sophisticated techniques at the scientists' disposal, including a new 3.8 million euro (3.2 million pounds) instrument to study tiny particles.

 NUCLEAR "SHERLOCK HOLMESES"